JJ/granada-off/text/kasbah-teashops.md

 wheels making a racket in the street pebbles, maybe some bakers opening the doors to their establishment, letting out a waft of warm and scented air smelling of flour and crispy bread.
-Although, to tell the truth, that is as likely as the scent of marihuana produced by people returning at that time to their places.
-Anyway, it will be easier to see the origin of this place: halfway up the street and to the left, the tetería Alfaguara was actualy the origin of it all during the eighties.
+Although, to tell the truth, that is as likely as the scent of marijuana produced by people returning at that time to their places.
+Anyway, it will be easier to see the origin of this place: halfway up the street and to the left, the tetería Alfaguara was actually the origin of it all during the eighties.

-Back then, before the Albayzin was considered World Heritage, tourists mostly went to the Alhambra and that was Granada for then.
+Back then, before the Albayzín was considered World Heritage, tourists mostly went to the Alhambra and that was Granada for then.
 No touristic apartments, no low-cost weekend escapades, nothing like that.
 Teashops were as exotic as gastrobars and there were only a